 Lancaster University Archives.
 University of Lancaster; minutes of the meeting of Senate, 15 May 1968.
 UA 1/16/2/13.

-Todd AR.
-Royal Commission on Medical Education, 1965-68: report.
-London: HMSO; 1968.

 Sanderson M. The history of the University of East Anglia, Norwich.
 London: Hambledon; 2002.

-Todd AR.
-A time to remember: The autobiography of a chemist.
-Cambridge: Cambridge University Press; 1983.

 Welshman J. Hospital provision, resource allocation and the early National Health Service: the Sheffield Regional Hospital Board, 1947-1974.
 In: Pelling M, Mandlebrote S. (eds.)
 The practice of reform in health, medicine and science, 1500-2000: essays for Charles Webster.
 Aldershot: Ashgate; 2005: 279-301.

 National Archives.
 Ministry of Health: Committee on number of medical practitioners and medical students; evidence submitted: English and Welsh Regional Hospital Boards, 1955-1956.
 MH 135/211.